SerovMihail/Compliments-app/README.md

 The idea of this app to show you a random compliment based on your language

+# Why do I do this?

-The Second reason "Why?" is that I wanna practice Docker, NestJS and React for better fullstack experience
+The reason "Why?" is that I wanna practice Docker, NestJS and React for better fullstack experience

+# Roadmap

+- [x] Create two simple apps: ReactJS, NestJS
+- [x] Add CI/CD for backend on Heroku
+- [ ] Add CI/CD for frontend on Heroku
+- [ ] Dockerize backend deploy or make all env for local development via one command
+- [ ] Make nice UI